What are Business Rates? Calculator and Small Business Rate Relief explained

 Small Business Rates Relief (SBRR)

-Small Business Rate Relief (SBRR) is a national discount scheme administered by local councils on behalf of the UK Government.
-It is awarded on a sliding scale depending on the size of your Rateable Value (RV).
+Small business rate relief is a national discount scheme administered by local councils on behalf of the UK government.

-In England, you can get SBRR if you only occupy one property with a rateable value of less than £15,000.
-Rates relief is handled differently if your property is in Scotlandyour property is in Wales or your property is in Northern Ireland.
+In England, you can get SBRR if your property has a rateable value of £15,000 or less.
+SBBR is handled differently if your property is in Scotland, Wales or Northern Ireland.

-• None of your other properties have a rateable value of above £2,899
+• None of your other properties have a rateable value of over £2,899

-The rateable values of the properties are then added together and the relief applied to the main property.
-You can find out if you qualify for small business rates relief by contacting your local council.
+From there, the rateable values of the properties are added together, and relief is applied to the main property.
+You can find out if you qualify for SBRR by contacting your local council.

 My small business doesn’t qualify for SBRR.
 What can I do?

-In England, even if you do not qualify for SBRR, you can still receive a discount on business rates as long as your property has a rateable value below £51,000.
+In England, even if you don’t qualify for SBRR, you can still receive a discount on business rates as long as your property has a rateable value below £51,000.

-In this scenario, your bill will be calculated using the small business multiplier, which is lower than the standard one (49.9p versus 51.2p.)
+In this scenario, your bill will be calculated using the small business multiplier, which is lower than the standard one (49.9p as opposed to 51.2p).

 Retail, Hospitality, and Leisure (RHL) Rates Relief Scheme